Kirkland & Ellis: Endowed professorships

-Controversies
+Michael Van Deelen v.
+David Jones, et al.

-In 2023, Kirkland & Ellis was named as a defendant in a racketeering lawsuit filed in Texas by Morton Bouchard (former CEO of Bouchard Transportation Company).
-The complaint alleged that the firm conspired with former U.S. Bankruptcy Judge David R. Jones and Jackson Walker LLP to conceal a romantic relationship between Jones and a Jackson Walker partner, Elizabeth Freeman.
+In 2023, Kirkland & Ellis was named as a defendant in a racketeering lawsuit filed in Texas as Michael Van Deelen v.
+David Jones, et al. The complaint alleged that the firm conspired with former U.S. Bankruptcy Judge David R. Jones and Jackson Walker LLP to conceal a romantic relationship between Jones and a Jackson Walker partner, Elizabeth Freeman.
 This concealed relationship allegedly resulted in the award of inflated legal fees in several Chapter 11 proceedings, from which Kirkland & Ellis was said to have benefited.

 The U.S. District Judge Alia Moses dismissed the suit, ruling that the plaintiff lacked standing because the challenged legal fees would have been lost regardless of which law firm handled the cases.
 Moses criticized Jones’s conduct as reflecting a "specter of impropriety" but concluded there was no actionable harm connecting Kirkland & Ellis or Jackson Walker to the loss claimed by the plaintiff.